h-donnell/DIG540/10/README.md

 	- You'll be a blank home page for Scalar... in the upper right should be a login link
 	- Follow the login link then login using your email and password from before
 	- That's it!
 Now you can start the video and follow along.
-- Create a new Scalar book and enter the new book;
+- Create a new Scalar book and enter the new book; **This is where the video picks up**
 - Import a media item from your Omeka S install;

 Part 2: Style Scalar: